tabinda-touqeer/ResearchMe/README.md

 - **Returns**: A list of dictionaries, each containing metadata for an item found in the search results.

 ---

+#### `get_json()`

+Fetches and returns a formatted JSON representation of additional metadata if available.
+Each key in the JSON data represents an item ID, with values as dictionaries containing metadata fields, such as the MD5 hash.

+- **Parameters**: None

+- **Returns**: A dictionary in JSON format, where each key represents an item ID, and the value is a dictionary containing metadata details like `md5` and other fields.

+- **Example Usage**:

+ ---

 #### `resolve_download(url: str)`